Vertex operators and 2-representations of quantum affine algebras: Introduction

 where $h_{i,n}$ are generators of $\h$ and $\alpha_i$ is a simple root of $\g$.
 The above expression contains three exponentials.
 The homogeneous components in $z$ of the first two exponentials are endomorphisms of the Fock space $\mathcal{F}$, while the homogeneous components of the term $\exp(\log z \cdot \alpha_i(0) + \alpha_i)$ are ``lattice translation" operators which moves the various copies of $\mathcal{F}$ along the lattice (we refer to \cite{FK} for the precise definition of the lattice translation operator).
 Each homogeneous component of $X(i,z)$ is thus an endomorphism of $V_{\Lambda_0}$.
 These endomorphisms, together with their adjoints, generate the action of the affine Lie algebra, giving an explicit construction of the basic representation.

 It was later shown in \cite{FJ} that this construction admits a $q$-deformation.
+(The $q$-deformed Frenkel-Kac-Segal construction can also be extended from the quantum affine algebra to the quantum toroidal algebra.)
 In this $q$-deformation, the Heisenberg algebra $\h$ is replaced by the quantum Heisenberg algebra, and the vertex operators $X(i,z)$ are replaced by $q$-vertex operators